-The dealing office of the Manager is open from 9.00 am until 5.00 pm on each Dealing Day to receive requests for the purchase or redemption of Units, which will be effected at prices determined at the next valuation point following receipt of such request.
+The dealing office of the Manager is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase, redemption and switching of Units, which will be effected at prices determined at the next Valuation Point following receipt of such request.
+Telephone calls may be recorded for training and monitoring purposes.
+The Manager may also, at its discretion, introduce further methods of dealing in Units in the future.
+The Trust deals on a forward pricing basis.
+A forward price is the price calculated at the next valuation point after the sale or redemption is agreed.